9 SEO copywriting tips to help you make better content, and rank higher. Don’t miss out on these important SEO tips in your SEO content writing!

 Every visitor that comes to your website is an opportunity for them to do what you exactly what they do, so don’t miss out on them out.

 Google is now processing over 40,000 search queries per second (like it or not, the number can and will increase over time!).
 That translates into 3.5 billion searches per day and 1.2 trillion searches per year worldwide.

-If you are doing SEO, you know how critical it is to produce great content that can answer those questions, and thereby rank well.
+If you are doing SEO, you know how critical it is to produce great content to answer those questions and thereby rank well.